 Banana Yoshimoto is one of the more awesome pseudonyms out there, and her novel Goodbye Tsugumi is an interesting contemplation on friendship, health, and life.
-Mr. Wapojif purchased the book in 2003, read it in 2003, and went on to 2004, 2005, 2006, 2007, etc. until he reached the present year of 2019.
-This information may, or may not, be accurate.
+Mr. Wapojif purchased the book in 2003 whilst he was in his first year of university.

 Written in 1989, it didn’t make it to Europe until 2002!
 Quite the wait, but it’s a concise little novel (almost a novella, frankly) which centres on the lives of two young Japanese girls who have grown up together by the seaside.